 Instructional Material Requirements:

-The instructional materials required for this course are included in enrollment.
-The following textbook will be shipped to you approximately 7-10 business days after enrollment:
+The instructional materials required for this course are included in enrollment and will be available online.
+The materials are non-refundable upon registration.

 There are no mandatory prerequisites prior to taking this certified ethical hacker training.
 However, the Certified Ethical Hacker course is specifically designed to help individuals with prior strong knowledge of network infrastructure, computer hardware, software, and security prepare for the (CEH) Exam # 312-50, offered by EC-Council.

 Eric Reed has over 12 years of experience in IT consulting, specializing in security.
 Since 2005, he has consulted and delivered custom training to the U.S. military and numerous Fortune 100 and Fortune 500 companies.
 He has delivered CEH, CHFI, and ECSA/LPT training for the last seven years, with a 95 percent pass rating.
 Reed was awarded the EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.

 Can I register for a course if I am an international student?

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.